-20 Great Holiday Sides You Can Cook in the Microwave
+20 Thanksgiving Sides You Can Cook in the Microwave

 The typical American spends nearly quadruple more time sweating in the kitchen on Thanksgiving compared to a typical weekend day, according to the USDA.
-Whether it’s Thanksgiving, Hanukkah, or Christmas, we get it: the roasted centerpiece takes long enough.
-So save time—and oven space—by hitting the “easy button” with these showy side dishes that can be cooked completely in your microwave.
+We get it: the roasted centerpiece takes long enough.
+So save time—and oven space—by hitting the "easy button" with these showy microwave side dishes.

 Steering clear of wheat?
 Bake a batch of these quick pumpkin English muffins.
 Made with coconut flour and cashew flour instead of all-purpose wheat flour, these muffins are gluten-free and Paleo-friendly.
 And the pumpkin puree and pie spice make them tender and tasty, too.
 Running to the Kitchen's base recipe is for one, so simply multiply by the number of people sharing your table and cook each in a separate ramekin.